 There are two major players when it comes to accounting softwares, Quickbooks and Xero.
 Both essentially do the same thing, but have different dashboards.
 I use both on a daily basis and do feel that Quickbooks is better for the micro businesses and the self-employed whereas Xero is great once you need functionality like foreign exchange and have an understanding of double-entry bookkeeping.

 That said, both offer the basics of accounting for self-employed business owners, meaning you can:

 - Raise invoices and email them straight to your clients;

 - Connect to your bank account to pull in your payments and receipts, saving you the hassle of typing in each transaction;

 - Generate your income and expenditure statements automatically, broken down monthly;

 - Use the app to review your numbers, or in the case of Quickbooks, allocate transactions and photograph your receipts making claiming cash expenses easy.

 Quickbooks, however, offer different versions of their software.
-There is a Self-Employed version, but I did try this a year or so ago, and the functionality was minimal, I couldn’t even send out invoices.
-So the next version is Simple Start, which is £12 + VAT per month, which offers probably all of the functions anyone who is self-employed will need, excluding foreign currency.
+There is a Self-Employed version, but I did try this a year or so ago, and the functionality was so minimal, I couldn’t even send out invoices.
+So, the next version is Simple Start, which is £12 + VAT per month, and offers probably all of the functions anyone who is self-employed will need, excluding foreign currency.
 It’s also £6 + VAT per month for the first six months.
 I also love the app because I can do so my accounting through it, run reports and send invoices.

 Do You Need a Separate Bank Account?